arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ## Arcus Data Lifecycle

 Arcus' goal for research data management and the project template is to provide tools that are relevant throughout the entire lifecycle of research data.
-The project template is adaptabtable and iterative, as opposed to being a rigid, inflexible solution.
+The project template is adaptable and iterative, as opposed to being a rigid, inflexible solution.
 The project template exhibits the required flexibility to encompass diverse data capturing needs, while also maintaining a universal quality that facilitates seamless communication among various projects spanning different domains, thereby promoting effective data sharing.

 **How was this structure developed?**